 Home / Blog / Ideas & Inspiration

-7 Bathtub to Shower Conversions Upgrade in Style
+7 Bathtub to Shower Conversions to Inspire Your Next Remodel

 Without a second bathroom in their Upper East Side co-op, Laura and Randy had to maximize their one bath.
-They removed the pretty, but impractical, bathtub.
-And they installed a modern walk-in shower—with three different shower heads and a seat.
+Their tub to walk-in shower conversion removed the pretty, but impractical, bathtub and resulted in a modern walk-in shower—with three different shower heads and a seat.

 Charon and Lex’s apartment bathtub took up too much space; it took up almost the whole room.
 The new shower with the glass door makes the room feel huge without the bulk.